dao-duc-tung/Thermal-RGB-Camera/README.md

 # Thermal-RGB Camera

-This project won a National Second Prize in 2nd Vietnam Maker Contest with Intel Galileo 2016 held by Intel Vietnam.
+This project won a Second Prize in 2nd Vietnam Maker Contest with Intel Galileo 2016 held by Intel Vietnam.

 This project is supported by School of Information and Communication Technology - Hanoi University of Science and Technology.